 IR35 was created to tackle the small percentage of contractors who the government believed to be taking advantage of the system and not paying the right amount of tax.
 As a consequence, the freelancer and contractor industry as a whole has been impacted.

 The changes to IR35 directly impact limited companies and the way contractors work.
-The amendments to the private sector, set to go ahead from April 6th, will make end clients responsible for determining whether a contractor falls inside or outside of IR35.
+The amendments to the private sector, which went ahead on April 6th 2021, make end clients responsible for determining whether a contractor falls inside or outside of IR35.

 If you are a contractor who is in some way being treated like an employee or have the responsibilities of an employee, the end client is likely to deem you as being inside IR35.
-For any contractors falling inside of IR35, the most common solution will be for the contractor to start working as a PAYE employee or alternatively, to consider working through a third party, such as an umbrella company.
+For any contractors falling inside of IR35, the most common solution is for the contractor to start working as a PAYE employee or, alternatively, to consider working through a third party, such as an umbrella company.

 On the positive side of the scale, the main advantage of being a sole trader is that you can keep all of your business’ profits.

-What’s considered to be one of the biggest benefits of having a personal service company, is the tax-efficient way of working which in the end means a bigger take home pay of salary and dividends.
+What’s considered to be one of the biggest benefits of having a PSC is the tax-efficient way of working, which in the end means a bigger take-home pay of salary and dividends.

 When it comes to claiming business expenses, PSC directors can claim tax relief on a wider range of expenses, so long as they can prove that the cost is wholly for business purposes.

 As well as tax, having your own registered company name often sounds more professional to prospective clients.